National Leadership Program, Summer 2017

 Heiden dreams of becoming a disability rights advocate on Capitol Hill to work toward bettering the lives of those in the disability community.
 She would like to go back to school to work toward her J.D. to become a Disability and Human Rights attorney.

-Heiden profiled Gerard Robinson, a guest speaker for the 2017 Summer Fellowship.
+Heiden profiled Gerard Robinson, a guest speaker for the 2017 Summer Apprenticeship.
 Read it on our website: Mindfulness and its Impact to Create Change – A Conversation with American Enterprise Institute’s Gerard Robinson.

 JOIN OUR TEAM!

 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
 Learn more about the National Leadership Program and apply for the next cohort!
 Contact BenS@RespectAbility.org for more information.

 ALL APPRENTICESHIP OPPORTUNITIES